alasdairforsythe/tokenmonster/javascript/README.md

 const tokenStrDecoded = decoder.detokenize(tokens);
 ```

 The entirety of capcode.js is also included within the tokenmonster.js file.
-It uses only native libraries that are available in both browsers and Node.js, so it has no other dependencies.
+It uses only native libraries that are available in both browsers and Node.js, and it has no other dependencies.
 I even ended up writing a custom hashtable in there.